-Rider University did not have any reported hate crimes in calendar years 2017 and 2018, however for 2019, one on-campus in a residence hall destruction/damage/vandalism of property characterized by racial bias that occurred on the Lawrenceville campus.
-We did not have any reported hate crimes on the Princeton campus for the calendar years 2017, 2018 and 2019 in any of the following geographies: on-campus, residential facilities, non-campus building or property and public property.
+Rider University, for 2019, had one on-campus in a residence hall destruction/damage/vandalism of property characterized by racial bias that occurred on the Lawrenceville campus, none for 2020, and two for 2021, in the form of one racial and one ethnic harassment during a Zoom meeting.
+We did not have any reported hate crimes on the Princeton campus for the calendar years 2019, 2020 and 2021 in any of the following geographies: on-campus, residential facilities, non-campus building or property and public property.